 We also went to Ginza, Shibuya, and Shinjuku.
 These three are Tokyo’s lifestyle and fashion powerhouses.
 We saw the Godzilla statue in Shinjuku, the Hachiko statue in Shibuya, had a piping hot takoyaki, and crossed the famous Shibuya Crossing.

 The following day (April 26), we went to Tokyo Disneyland.
-It was raining and windy on that day, but it didn’t stop us from enjoying The Happiest Place on Earth ?
+It was raining and windy on that day, but it didn’t stop us from enjoying The Happiest Place on Earth.
 We also went to Disney SEA on April 27, but we learned from our experience that it’s better to have a one day-buffer because good gosh, our energy was depleted.

 On April 28, we went to Ghibli Museum at Mitaka.
 Unfortunately, we couldn’t take pictures inside the museum, so I could only take pictures of the outside.
 Ghibli Museum’s ticketing is… Legendary.
 You must purchase the entry tickets months before your planned trip, and the availability is limited.
 I was confused about why they did that, but looking at the museum’s location, I think I understand, haha.
 Many places we visited in Japan are located in the middle of, or nearby, housing areas.
 Ghibli Museum is located next to a public park, and limiting visitor numbers is helpful to ensure the traffic around is controllable and not too crowded for folks living in the area.